elixir-europe/rdmkit/pages/your_domain/plant_sciences.md

 * The identification and description of plant materials should comply with the standard for the identification of plant genetic resources, The [Multi-Crop Passport Descriptors](https://www.bioversityinternational.org/e-library/publications/detail/faobioversity-multi-crop-passport-descriptors-v21-mcpd-v21/)(MCPD).
   * If you are studying experimental plant materials that cannot be traced to an existing genebank or germplasm database, you should describe them in accordance with the MCPD in as much detail as possible.
   * If your plant materials can be traced to an existing genebank or germplasm database, you need only to cross reference to the MCPD information already published in the genebank or germplasm database.
-  * The minimal fields from MCPD are listed in the Biological Material section of the MIAPPE metadata standard.
+  * The minimal fields from MCPD are listed in the Biological Material section of the Minimum Information About Plant Phenotyping Experiments (MIAPPE) metadata standard.
   * For wild plants and accessions from tree collections, precise identification often requires the GPS coordinates of the tree.
 MIAPPE provides the necessary fields.

 #### Tools for (meta)data collection